Headteacher’s Welcome 2020-21

 Our most recent set of school results also proves that we are improving academically.
 The 2019 results show that our progress data for last year's Y6 pupils in Reading, Writing and Maths, was in the national average bracket, which means we are in line with national progress data.
 We have also improved our attainment figures each year for the last four years and our attainment figures are now in line with and in some areas above, attainment nationally.

-To help our pupils with their learning we are introducing our Core Learning Values this year (Resilience, Independence, Co-operation, Confidence) as we feel that these are attributes which will help the children on their learning journey, not just at Broadstone Hall, but throughout their lives.
-They will form part of the curriculum and daily lessons, as well as awards and annual reports this year and in the future.
+To help our pupils with their learning, last year we introduced our Core Learning Values this year (Resilience, Independence, Co-operation, Confidence) as we feel that these are attributes which will help the children on their learning journey, not just at Broadstone Hall, but throughout their lives.
+They will form part of the curriculum and daily lessons, as well as awards and annual reports this year and in the future (please view the power point below).

-Broadstone Hall is now one of the largest primary schools in Stockport with some 540 pupils on role and over 70 members of staff and we will be doing our best to ensure that the school is managed as effectively as possible.The school is split into 4 areas; Early Years, Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.
+Broadstone Hall is now one of the largest primary schools in Stockport with 517 pupils on role and over 80 members of staff and we will be doing our best to ensure that the school is managed as effectively as possible.The school is split into 4 areas; Early Years, Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.

 Each section consists of five classes and has their own phase leader, who is responsible for ensuring that school policies, practices and procedures are carried out to the highest standard.